amzker/LAN-Destroyer/README.md

 # Installing

-cd LAN-Destroyer/V1-gamma
+`cd LAN-Destroyer/V1-gamma`

-sudo chmod 777 Decod
+`sudo chmod 777 Decod`
-./Decod

-After install use
+`./Decod `

+# USE

-   sudo LAN-Destroyer
+   `sudo LAN-Destroyer `

+V1 have only Scanning && kicking && basic flood
+Not have antiIDS

 # Note